yohannzapata/hotel-reservation/README.md

 ## What can you do

-- **If ur a Client** - you can register and make a booking
+- **If your a Client** - you can register and make a booking
-- **If ur a Receptionist** - you can login and see the clients and bookings. also you can check in guests
+- **If your a Receptionist** - you can login and see the clients and bookings. also you can check in guests
-- **If ur a Manager** - you can login and make receptionist accounts and cancel bookings
+- **If your a Manager** - you can login and make receptionist accounts and cancel bookings

 ## How the files are organized